The Graduate Teaching Scholarship Program for Masters Students

 - Commitment to experiential learning for social justice and environmental sustainability.

-- Evidence of character, ethics and high professional standards including, among others, respect for honest and responsible exchange of ideas, fair and equal treatment of all learners, respect for individual differences, and ability to avoid interactions that might jeopardize the fair assessment of student efforts.
+- Evidence of good character, ethics and high professional standards including, among others, respect for honest and responsible exchange of ideas, fair and equal treatment of all learners, respect for individual differences, and ability to complete fair assessments of student efforts.

 - Enrollment for two consecutive terms in the limited-residency master’s programs